Part 16: Design Trajectories with Astrogator

 Updating the Stopping Condition

-Update the Propagate Stopping Condition to stop at the ascending node after two full revolutions in the parking orbit.
+Update Prop to TOI's () Stopping Condition to stop at the ascending node after two full revolutions in the parking orbit.

-2. Select AscendingNode in the New Stopping Condition window.
+2. Select AscendingNode () in the New Stopping Condition dialog box.

-6. Change Repeat Count to 2 so will stop it on the second ascending node.
+6. Enter 2 in the Repeat Count field.
+This will end the Propagate Segment on the second ascending node.

-8. Click Run Entire Mission Control Sequence ().
+8. Click Run Entire Mission Control Sequence () in the MCS toolbar.

 Defining a Target Sequence - Start Transfer